rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> t = XMCDA2PerformanceTableau('temp')
     >>> ...

-If needed for instance in an R session, a CSV version of the performance tableau may be created as follows:
+If needed for instance in an R session, a CSV version of the performance tableau may be created as follows.

     >>> t.saveCSV('temp')
     * --- Storing performance tableau in CSV format in file temp.csv ...$ less temp.csv